trackit/amplify-video-community/README.md

     amplify configure
     amplify pull
     ```
-    When it asks "Which app are you working on ?", select ampVideoCommuWebw
+    When it asks "Which app are you working on ?", select ampVideoCommuWeb

     2)
     ```shell